WDI-SEA/notes/05-node-express/express-apis/02organization.md

 # Lab: Layouts and Controllers

+### Prereqs:
+* ability to create a basic node/express app with basic routes and views

 ### Set Up a new Express App

 Before we do anything else, let's set up a new basic Express app called `faves-hates-app`.